 And up through the 20th Century and the evolution of the comic book and the genre most associated with it, the superhero, New York City would be the setting for so many of its super-powered protagonists, even if they lived in thinly-disguised versions of the City, like Superman’s Metropolis and Batman’s Gotham City.

 “For Jor-el so loved the world he gave his only begotten son, with powers and abilities far beyond those of mortal men!”

 Ever since superheroes first burst upon the American scene in the late 1930s, they have always used their mighty super powers defending the causes of “truth, justice and the American way,”to quote the famous motto of the first superhero, Superman.

 Some of the most memorable stories in the history of comics have been about superheroes sacrificing their lives for their friends, families, or mankind itself.
-“There is no greater love than to lay down one’s life for one’s friends,” from John 15:13, is one of the most memorable passages in The New T estament.
+“There is no greater love than to lay down one’s life for one’s friends,” from John 15:13, is one of the most memorable passages in The New Testament.

-Join New York Adventure Club and award-winning comic book-style illustrator and historian Arlen Schumer(author/designer, The Silver Age of Comic Book Art) as we explore how superheroes in American comic book history have always reflected Christological aspects of heroism and self-sacrifice, whether overtly or unconsciously, in this uplifting webinar filled with stylized images from both comic book history and the broader popular culture.
+So come join comic book-style illustrator and historian Arlen Schumer(author/designer, The Silver Age of Comic Book Art) as he explores how superheroes in American comic book history have always reflected Christological aspects of heroism and self-sacrifice, whether overtly, subconsciously or unconsciously; you’ll see your favorite superheroes, and comic book art, in ways that will make “all seem new again!”